Making Peace With Housework

 These days, when I wake up, I am excited to get out of bed because matter what little messes may lurk from the night before, I always walk right by them to the special corner of my couch where my study Bible and my prayer notebook live.
 The only exception is while the water boiler is heating the water for my delicious pour over, I empty the dishwasher.
 I love this ritual because it sets me up for success for the day.

 As tempting as it may be to do one more thing, when that delicious pour over is made I walk by those little messes on my way to my time with the Lord.
-My baby, two year old, and four year old are accustomed to me reading the Bible at this time.
+My one year old, three year old, and five year old are accustomed to me reading the Bible at this time.
 When they ask me how much longer it will be, I have them look in my coffee cup to see how much coffee is left.
 When my coffee is all gone, I get out my guitar and quickly belt out two or three worship songs.
 This joy in the morning sources me for the entire day!
 I feel like I have Someone helping me...because I do!
 Giving my life to a God who orders my steps (Psalm 119) means that I am coming more and more into alignment with order itself.
 I receive this graciously with praise and thanksgiving!
 All glory be to God that I've started to have a reasonably clean home most of the time, and peace when I don't.

 That's the most important part right there!
 Still, I have a few tips to share from my experience as a mom of five about how I made peace with my home.